typedb/typedb-docs/03-client-api/00-overview.md

 ### Transaction
 A transaction is responsible for performing write and read operations over the concepts types and instances within the connected keyspace.
 When executing a query to retrieve data, an iterator is returned, which can then be lazily consumed to execute a request on the server to return the next concrete result.

+### Futures and Async Queries
+Queries can be computed asynchronously on the grakn server whilst local processing takes place.
+In order to execute async queries, clients may wrap the result in an async task wrapping object, such as a Promise or Future, depending on the convention in the given language.
+When a transaction is committed or closed, all currently processing asynchronous queries are completed first.

 ### Investigating Answers
 Depending on the type of the query carried out by a transaction, we retrieve different forms of answers.
 These answers, regardless of their type, all contain concepts.
 We can then use the methods introduced by the [Concept API](../04-concept-api/00-overview.md) to obtain more information about the retrieved concept and its surroundings.
 Furthermore, the Concept API allows us to traverse the neighbours of a specific concept instance to obtain more insights.